cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 in public libraries.
-These differences in needs, due to different communities, will change the emphasis on some aspects of the ERM work flow.
+These differences in needs, due to different communities, will change the emphasis on some aspects of the ERM workflow.

-> Aside: As an example, see the impact that the current
-> book bans are having on ebook providers and note all
+> Aside: As an example, see the impact that the current book bans are having on
-> the parties involved in these situations, including:
+> ebook providers and note all the parties involved in these situations,
-> superintendents, county officials, county school system,
+> including: superintendents, county officials, county school system, school
-> school district employees, etc.
+> district employees, etc. [Ingram, 2022][nbc2022].
+>
+> In a newer development, ChatGPT is being used to satisfy the legal
+> requirements [Iowa school districts (Opsahl, 2023)][senate496] must follow to
+> remove books that contain any sexual content from school libraries ([Paul,
-> [NBC News][nbc2022]
+> 2023][popsci2023]).

 Another reason why our reading lists lean toward the academic setting is not because